Inria-Empenn/spmbasics/README.md

 Now steps of running these scripts:
 All the scripts meant to run without loading the gui and all the dependencies are defined and can be adjusted as mentioned earlier.

-To avoid redundancies if you want to use the GUI interface solely, I recommend to follow the [original tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/realignment/).
+To avoid redundancies if you want to use the GUI interface solely, I recommend to follow the [original preprocessing tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/realignment/).
 If you want to load the scripts in this repo using the GUI interface it is possible and could be done by selecting data folder in similar methodology in the original tutorial.
 Below I will be explaining running all as a script.